HoxelDraw/4DO-Specification/README.md

 2. It supports only tetrahedral cells (3-simplex) whereas OBJ supports n-sided convex and concave polygons
 3. The indices are Zero-based, as opposed to OBJ which is One-based
 4. Relative indices are NOT supported in 4DO (no negative indices)
-5. 4DO provides a mechanism for defining the coordinate frame of the model (model handedness)
+5. 4DO provides a mechanism for defining the coordinate frame of the model
 6. Indices are relative to the current object, rather than global
 7. It supports vertex colors in addition to texture coordinates